brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

     </code>
 </pre>

 Create a `package.json` file with the contents below.
+If you have an NVIDIA graphics card with a CUDA environment installed, you should replace `"@tensorflow/tfjs-node"` with `"@tensorflow/tfjs-node-gpu"`.

 <pre class="code">
     <code class="json" data-wrap="false">